Nearly every Personal Injury Law Firm in the USA is going to want to be in on Camp Lejeune water contamination claims.

-Between 1953 and 1987, well water at Camp Lejeune was found to have been contaminated with highly volatile organic compounds that included known carcinogens of up to 280 times of the level that regulators presently believe to be safe.
-In 2013, a study by the U.S. Department of Health and Human Services’ Agency for Toxic Substances and Disease Registry (ATSDR) revealed four core chemicals and 70 secondary chemicals in Camp Lejeune’s water that included vinyl chloride from PVC pipes, trichloralethylene and tetrachloralethylene, both used as metal degreasers along with a fuel compound known as benzene.
-These chemicals were believed to have leaked from an underground fuel tank that may have leaked millions of gallons of contaminants over several decades, along with contaminants from a nearby dry cleaning business and other chemicals used on the base.
+Between 1953 and 1987, well water at Camp Lejeune was found to have been contaminated with highly volatile organic compounds that included known carcinogens of up to 280 times the level that regulators presently believe to be safe.
+In 2013, a study by the U.S. Department of Health and Human Services Agency for Toxic Substances and Disease Registry (ATSDR) revealed four core chemicals and 70 secondary chemicals in Camp Lejeune’s water that included vinyl chloride from PVC pipes, trichloroethylene and tetrachloroethylene, both used as metal degreasers along with a fuel compound known as benzene.
+These chemicals were believed to have leaked from an underground fuel tank that may have spread millions of gallons of contaminants over several decades, along with contaminants from a nearby dry cleaning business and other chemicals used on the base.

 Documents discovered by veterans’ groups implied that the Marine Corps was slow to act when contaminated water was found at Camp Lejeune early in the 1980s.
 In 1984 and 1985, some drinking water wells were closed, but sources of contamination continued to be unabated.
 The disingenuous position of the Marine Corp was that the contamination wasn’t intentional, and that federal law didn’t limit toxins in drinking water.
 More than 800 alleged victims sued the federal government pursuant to the Federal Tort Claims Act.
 Unfortunately, their lawsuits were dismissed pursuant to an obscure North Carolina 10-year statute of repose.
 The statute of limitations expired on them before many of them even knew that they were ill.
 On that basis, members of congress drafted the Camp Lejeune Justice Act that’s waiting for the President’s signature.